-In either case the school need to justify the decision and inform the requestor about the decision.
+In either case the Trust need to justify the decision and inform the requestor about the decision.

 The reasonable fee should be based on the administrative costs of complying with the request.
 If deciding to charge a fee the school should contact the individual promptly and inform them.
-The school do not need to comply with the request until the fee has been received.
+The Trust do not need to comply with the request until the fee has been received.

-Record keeping
+Record Keeping

-A record of all subject access requests shall be kept by the SLT member responsible for Data Protection.
+A record of all subject access requests shall be kept by the Business Manager.
 The record shall include the date the SAR was received, the name of the requester, what data the School sent to the requester and the date of the response.